 Analyzing a Company Doesn't Just Stop at the Balance Sheet

 As one would suspect, less debt for a company generally equals less risk.
 Why do we say "generally" though.
 Isn't it always the case that less debt equals less risk?
 Well, not always.
 It really just depends on the type of company/industry you are dealing with.
 Let's put two hypothetical company's side by side.
 ABC stock: a start-up furniture company with no debt but also not cash flow positive; and XYZ stock: an established, utility company with a 60% debt to equity ratio that generates enough cash flow to keep its debt under control.
 It is clear here that the utility stock is less risky even though it has some debt because of the nature of the business and the fact that it generates cash flow.
 Utilities are in constant demand, whereas furniture demand may be influenced by macroeconomic conditions.

 Looking at a balance sheet is a great first step to determining a company's financial health, but it doesn't stop there.
 The other financial statements such as the income statement and cash flow statement should be looked at as well, and common sense should also be used when judging a company.

 Good Websites For Analyzing Balance Sheets

 The pictures in this article used screenshots from balance sheets on Yahoo Finance.
 You can also look at a company's filings on the SEC website.
 However, the best website that we recommend for fundamental data is Finbox.

 Finbox lets you search for any metric that you could possibly think of, allowing you to easily analyze companies.
-It also offers stock screeners, spreadsheet templates, investment ideas, and more.
+It also offers stock screeners, valuations, investment ideas, and more.